-West Chester University General Education Goals: PHY 100 is an approved course in the WCU General Education program.
+West Chester University General Education Goals and Student Learning Outcomes: PHY 100 is an approved course in the WCU General Education program.
 This course strives to have students meet the following general education goals: (Goal #2) ability to employ quantitative concepts and mathematical methods; (Goal #3) ability to think critically and analytically.
-These goals are accomplished through discussion of quantitative and qualitative examples and practice problems in class, through homework assignments, and through exams.
-Goal #3 is also addressed through written answers to both open-ended and specific questions in a report on an assigned book on the social and technological impacts of physical sciences and engineering.
+These goals are accomplished through discussion of quantitative and qualitative examples and practice problems in class and outside class, through homework assignments, and through exams.
+The assignments and exams also provide evaluation of student accomplishment of these goals.
+Goal #3 is also addressed and evaluated through written answers to both openended and specific questions in a report on an assigned book on the social and technological impacts of physical sciences and engineering.
+Overall student learning outcomes are similar, but apply to specific course topics-for example, applying physical reasoning, quantitative reasoning, and mathematical skills to the refraction of light.

-Course Calendar: A tentative course calendar is on the last sheet of this syllabus (pp. 7-8).
+Course Calendar: A tentative course calendar is on the last sheet of this syllabus (pp. 9-10).

 Exams: I expect to have 3 exams during the semester, in addition to the final exam (unless we are deluged with snow!)
-This semester I will try a different grading policy than I have used in the past.
-I will drop the lowest of the three semester exam scores, but I will include the final exam.
+I will drop the lowest of the three semester exam scores, but I will include the final exam-the final exam will NOT be dropped.
 The final exam will count the same as each of the two highest semester exams.
 (I may change this arrangement if I get far behind in the course schedule.
 An example of such a change would be counting the highest three of all four exams, including the final.
 I will announce any such change in the grading scheme as early as feasible, but at least two weeks before the end of the semester.)